docker/metadata-action/README.md

 ### Bake definition

-This action also handles a bake definition file that can be used with the [Docker Buildx Bake action](https://github.com/crazy-max/ghaction-docker-buildx-bake).
+This action also handles a bake definition file that can be used with the [Docker Bake action](https://github.com/docker/bake-action).
 You just have to declare an empty target named `ghaction-docker-meta` and inherit from it.

 ```hcl
 // docker-bake.hcl